arbrejs/arbre/docs/api.md

 # last-sibling

-Return the last sibling of a node.
+Return the last sibling of the node.

 The last sibling node is the right-most child of a node's parent.
 If the node is the root node or the only child, it returns the node.